Board of Directors

 Director (Skin Tyee Nation)

 Adele Gooding, General Manager for Skin Tyee Nation, was born and raised in Burns Lake.
-In addition to her work with the Chinook Community Forest, Adele is a School Trustee for SD91, Chair of the Lakes District Aboriginal Training to Employment Society and Chair of the Pacific Trail Pipelines Aboriginal Skills Employment Partnership.
+In addition to her work with the Chinook Community Forest, Chair of the Lakes District Aboriginal Training to Employment Society and Chair of the Pacific Trail Pipelines Aboriginal Skills Employment Partnership.
 She is the secretary for the First Nations LNG Alliance.
 Adele is an advocate for sustainable, renewable resource management and forest stewardship.